Humaid-0501/plemory/README.md

 # Running the App

-1. Open the file expostarterkit.xcworkspace in the iOS foler, in XCode app.
+1. Open the file expostarterkit.xcworkspace in the iOS folder, in XCode app.

 2. Connect your device to the macbook.